tmvolpato/microservices-spring-k8s-gateway/README.md

 <br/>

-## Technology used in microservice
+## Technologies used in microservices

 | Tecnology | Version | Site |
 |--- |--- |--- |